 Payroll Manager stores the payroll information for each tax year in a separate data file on your computer.
-For example, if your company is called ‘ABC Ltd’, then your payroll information for the period April 2018 to March 2019 would be contained in a file called ‘ABC Ltd 2018-19.pay’.
-In order to continue processing payroll for a new tax year (i.e. from April 2019 onward) you need to create a new data file (which will be called ‘ABC Ltd 2019-20.pay).
+For example, if your company is called ‘ABC Ltd’, then your payroll information for the period April 2019 to March 2020 would be contained in a file called ‘ABC Ltd 2019-20.pay’.
+In order to continue processing payroll for a new tax year (i.e. from April 2020 onward) you need to create a new data file (which will be called ‘ABC Ltd 2020-21.pay).
 Payroll Manager does this for you and carries forward all of the relevant payroll information from one tax year to the next.
-This guide takes you through the process of creating your data file for 2019-20.
+This guide takes you through the process of creating your data file for 2020-21.

 Creating the new file

-2) – From the beginning of April 2019, a red message will appear just above the ‘Pay Details’ screen prompting you to ‘Click here to create a file for next year’.
-Click on this message when you are ready to create the file for 2019-20 (if you don’t see this red message or if you wish to create the file before April, you can instead click ‘File – New – Create a file for next year’.
+2) – From the beginning of April 2020, a red message will appear just above the ‘Pay Details’ screen prompting you to ‘Click here to create a file for next year’.
+Click on this message when you are ready to create the file for 2020-21 (if you don’t see this red message or if you wish to create the file before April, you can instead click ‘File – New – Create a file for next year’.
 If you get an error message telling you that this is not possible, then please update your software first by clicking ‘Help – Program Update)’.